jacobaustin123/Coral/README.md

 # Examples

 Coral is syntactically identical to a subset of Python, so any valid Coral program is also a valid Python program.
-This code snippet is a simple gcd program which runs in Python but compiles using the Coral compiler to machine code nearly as fast as C code.
+This code snippet is a simple gcd program using some optional explicit typing.
+This program runs correctly in Python, but takes ten minutes to run.
+When compiled to machine code using the Coral compiler, it takes less than a second - nearly as fast as C code.

 ```python
 def gcd(a, b):